Vish75-c/GrowNexus/README.md

 💬 Chat with seniors in real time

-📚 Share and read experience blogs
+📚 Share and read experience of each other in their domain

 💼 Discover internships and referral opportunities